fenago/intro-ruby/lab_guides/Lab_1.md

 numbers, and text.
 All of these data types are based on classes; for example, `string` is an object of the `String` class, since Ruby is an object-oriented language.
-We will discuss a variety of data types in Ruby later in this chapter.
+We will discuss a variety of data types in Ruby later in this lab.